XanaduAI/strawberryfields/doc/introduction/configuration.rst

 .. note::

-    Using the default options will store the account in the *Strawberry Fields configuration directory* by creating a ``config.toml`` file.
+    By default, the account is stored in a ``config.toml`` file located in the *Strawberry Fields configuration directory*.

-There might be cases when you would like to have a configuration different to the default.
+There might be cases when you would like to have a configuration different from the the default.
 The following code snippet can be run in the *same directory* of a Python script or Jupyter Notebook that uses Strawberry Fields to create a configuration file *only for this project*:

 .. code-block:: python